Advertisement

 In the three years since the agency began making decisions about premarket tobacco application (PMTA) submissions, millions of applications have been rejected or denied, and just a handful of products have been authorized—all of them manufactured by Big Tobacco-owned companies.

 If the high court rules against the FDA, the Trump team could more easily chart a new regulatory course for vaping products.
-But at this point, we don’t know what the new administration’s goals or plans are regarding tobacco and nicotine regulation, or how much energy and time the policymakers intend to devote to vaping issues, which are a small part of the FDA’s overall portfolio.
+But at this point, we don’t know what the new administration’s goals or plans are regarding tobacco and nicotine regulation, or how much energy and time they intend to devote to vaping issues, which are a small part of the FDA’s overall portfolio.

 Image courtesy YouTube